 The theme this month is peanut butter and pretzels.
-Of course I can't help but add chocolate into most peanut butter desserts.
+Of course, I can't help but add chocolate into most peanut butter desserts.
 It's a habit that I have that I'm not anxious to change.
 They belong together.

-This recipe doesn't take long to throw together.
+This layered dessert recipe doesn't take long to throw together.
 I'll admit it does dirty a couple of dishes, but really it's not bad at all.
 I would say two bowls if you reuse the bowls for the next steps.
 I'm known to do that because I hate washing dishes.
 Even with a dishwasher.
 Hate it.

-I was inspired to make the pretzel crust because of the pretzel salad.
+I was inspired to make the pretzel crust because of pretzel salad.
 I LOVE pretzel salad.
 It's sweet, salty, creamy, jiggly and basically perfection.

 Have you noticed that either people really love the pretzel salad or really hate it?
 It makes me giggle.
 I personally could eat it every day but my dad about tosses his groceries just looking at it.